edufolly/flutter_bluetooth_serial/README.md

 }
 ```

+Note: Work is underway to make the communication easier than operations on byte streams.
+See #41 for discussion about the topic.

 #### Examples

 Check out [example application](example/README.md) with connections with both Arduino HC-05 and Raspberry Pi (RFCOMM) Bluetooth interfaces.